What Does it Take to Be a Parking Lot Attendant?

 - Keep parking areas clean and orderly to ensure that space usage is maximized.

-What Skills Do You Need to Work as a Parking Lot Attendant?
+Skills Needed to be a Parking Lot Attendant

 Below is a list of the skills most Parking Lot Attendants say are important on the job.